How to balance client time with practice development

 by Tony Vidler CFP logo CLU logo ChFC logo

-A genuine challenge for advice firms right now is balancing client time as well as do all the work necessary to lift standards and improve business systems.
+An ongoing challenge for advice firms is balancing client time with all the practice development work necessary to have a better business.
 There are after all only so many hours in a day, but then there are deadlines for when new standards and rules have to be met if one is to stay in practice.
-But then there is no point trying to stay in practice if you are seeing no clients and making no money while you are doing it all….
+But then we also would really like to be commercially successful and make all this effort worthwhile, so there is no point trying to stay in practice if you are seeing no clients and making no money while you are doing it all….

-Looking beyond the logistical challenge of “too many things to do in too little time” there is the added stress of the competing priorities: the client demands are increasing and relentless, as are the expectations of other external stakeholders such as regulators and suppliers.
+Looking beyond the logistical challenge of “too many things to do in too little time” there is the added stress of the competing priorities: the client demands are increasing and relentless, as are the expectations of other external stakeholders such as regulators and suppliers only ever rise…and on it goes, right?

 The dilemma is every hour or dollar spent with clients is one less for improving the systems and processes – or vice-versa.